orichaud/gce/Readme.md

 # Objective
-This is a simple tutorial including some advacned concepts like autoscaler and POD disruption budget for those wnting to start with Google Cloud and Kubernetes.
+This is a simple tutorial including some advanced concepts like autoscaler and POD disruption budget for those wnting to start with Google Cloud and Kubernetes.
 It ias based on a simple GO program.

+You can simply clone this project and follow the instructions defined in this page.

 # Prequisites
 We assume you have installed: